-With an approximate 1% annual growth in population globally in the past few years, there’s no getting around the pressing concern of finite resources and a tired Earth.
-Sadly, the population isn’t the only thing that’s growing - with increased urbanization, landfills, and various greenhouse emissions (primarily methane) are also growing at an alarming rate all over the world.
+With an approximate 1% annual growth of the global population in the past few years, there’s no getting around the pressing concern of finite resources and a tired Earth.
+Sadly, the population isn’t the only thing that’s growing - with increased urbanization, landfills and various greenhouse emissions (primarily methane) are also growing at an alarming rate all over the world.

 Governments can no longer evade the fact that sustainable development is the very least we should strive for in today’s climate - and we say climate both in terms of weather and economy.
 A promising solution, one that’s been recently adopted by the European Commission's plan of action for a greener future, is the concept of a circular economy.

 A circular economy seeks to lengthen the lifespan and use-value of products to reduce pollution and waste.
 It’s everything you’ve heard about sharing, giving, borrowing, lending, recycling, reusing, composting, and all that other good stuff.
 One of its principal building blocks - or rather, its principal point of contact with broader environmental efforts - is waste-to-energy.

 Simply put, waste-to-energy is any process that converts waste (or trash) into a source of usable energy, which is why it’s categorized as a type of energy recovery.
 Waste-to-energy solutions can turn gaseous, liquid, and semi-solid waste into heat, fuel for transport, or electricity.
 The trash that gets used by waste-to-energy technology is non-recyclable, meaning there’s no other way to convert it into something useful.
 Waste-to-energy companies manage waste by turning it into energy.